MayureshPG1/VisualSimilarityImageSearch/readme.md

 Following is a pseudo algorithm:

 - Load VGG16 model trained on ImageNet.
-- Get the model up to the last layer.
+- Get the last layer of the model.
 - Load images from the database.
-- Preprocess them and make them compatible with the input layer of VGG16.
+- Preprocess images and make them compatible with the input layer of VGG16.
 - Pass each image as an input to the VGG model and store the response of the last layer as an image's feature vector.
-- Give this feature vectors array as an input to the KNN model.
+- Pass this feature vectors array as an input to the KNN model.
 Use cosine distance.
 - Load the Test image.
 - Preprocess the Test image.
 - Load the VGG16 model again and get test image feature vectors.